twbs/bootlint/README.md

 ```

 ### In the browser
-Use the following [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that's powered by [BootstrapCDN](http://www.bootstrapcdn.com/#bootlint_tab):
+Bootlint can run directly in the browser!
+This is accomplished by using a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet), which appends bootlint to the body of the active page.
+There are a few nice benefits of running bootlint directly in the browser.
+They include:

+1. Evaluating page markup after AJAX requests complete.
+2. Evaluating pages that are dynamically created server-side (ex: CMS).
+3. Evaluating pages/sites that do not have a build script.

+#### How to install the bookmarklet
+Please follow the instructions below to get up and running:

+1. Create a new bookmark in your browser
+2. Set the name/title equal to something that is easy to remember.
+Ex: Run Bootlint
+3. Set the URL equal to
 ```js
 javascript:(function(){var s=document.createElement("script");s.onload=function(){bootlint.showLintReportForCurrentDocument([]);};s.src="https://maxcdn.bootstrapcdn.com/bootlint/latest/bootlint.min.js";document.body.appendChild(s)})();
 ```

-Then check the JavaScript console for lint warning messages.
+Note: The snippet above will ensure you are always running the latest version of bootlint.
+If you want to reference a specific version of bootlint please see the [BootstrapCDN](http://www.bootstrapcdn.com/bootlint/).
+Copy the URL and update `s.src=“PASTE-ME-HERE”`.

+#### How to use the bookmarklet
+1. Click the bookmark you created above
+2. A popup will appear informing you if issues were detected
+3. If issues exist, please open the developer tools and select the console tab

+#### Alternative Options
+##### Browser ready script
-You can also manually download [the browser-ready version of Bootlint](https://github.com/twbs/bootlint/blob/master/dist/browser/bootlint.js).
+You can manually download [the browser-ready version of Bootlint](https://github.com/twbs/bootlint/blob/master/dist/browser/bootlint.js).

+##### Third-party service
-Bootlint is also available as a unofficial third-party web service at [bootlint.com](http://www.bootlint.com/) which lints your page simply by entering a URL, similar to the [W3C Markup Validation Service](http://validator.w3.org/). **Please note** that we do *not* operate this service and that it may use an outdated version of Bootlint.
+Bootlint is available as a unofficial third-party web service at [bootlint.com](http://www.bootlint.com/) which lints your page simply by entering a URL, similar to the [W3C Markup Validation Service](http://validator.w3.org/). **Please note** that we do *not* operate this service and that it may use an outdated version of Bootlint.
 Therefore it is not the recommended way to use Bootlint.

 ## Lint problem explanations
 For detailed explanations of each lint problem, [look up the IDs](https://github.com/twbs/bootlint/wiki) (for example, [`E001`](https://github.com/twbs/bootlint/wiki/E001) or [`W002`](https://github.com/twbs/bootlint/wiki/W002)) in [our wiki](https://github.com/twbs/bootlint/wiki).